 Men often grow up in the secret delusion of a double-standard.
 What is this double-standard?
-It is the belief that only men are meant to be sexually promiscuous; it is the belief that sexual responsibility is gendered; it is the belief that boys should be encouraged in this manner (at least implicitly), while girls should be discouraged protected.
+It is the belief that only men are meant to be sexually promiscuous; it is the belief that sexual responsibility is gendered; it is the belief that boys should be encouraged sexually (at least implicitly), while girls should be discouraged, protected, or sheltered.

-Because normative sexuality involves boys and girls, because a boy is not promiscuous without a girl, such an attitude is not only hypocritical, but also undermines the possible realization of its own purposes.
-In fulfilling male sexuality according to the double-standard, one must violate female sexuality.
-In doing so, one merely disavows social responsibility for women or girls outside one’s home.
+Because normative sexuality involves boys and girls, because a boy is not promiscuous without a girl, such an attitude is not only hypocritical, but also undermines the possible realization of its own goal.
+In fulfilling male sexuality (according to the double-standard), one must violate female sexuality.
+In doing so, one merely disavows social responsibility for women or girls outside one’s own home.

 With this in mind, we can consider the 2014 Adam Sandler film Blended.
 It features him as Jim, a father coming to terms with his daughters sexuality.
-Eddy, the father of her boyfriend, played by Kevin Nealon, attempts to empathize with Jim:
+His daughter is dating and getting physically romantic with her boyfriend.
+Eddy, the father of the boyfriend, played by Kevin Nealon, attempts to empathize with Jim, the girl’s dad:

 It is only in recognizing men and women as worthy of and responsible to the same standards that we discover the true meaning of human dignity.
 And it is only in embracing a social responsibility for one another that we discover the meaning of human morality.